zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide2.md

 September 21, 2018
 </td>
 <td class="td-banner">
-# Lab 2: Working with Database Services and Sample Data Sets
+# Lab 2: Working with Data Warehouse Services and the free Sample Data Sets
 </td></tr><table>

 ## Introduction

-In this lab you will explore the provided sample data sets and experiment with the choices of database services that come with your ADW instance.
+In this lab you will explore the provided sample data sets and learn more about the choices of database services that come with your ADW instance.

 Autonomous Data Warehouse  provides three database services that you can choose when connecting to your database.
 These are named as HIGH, MEDIUM, and LOW services and provide different levels of performance and concurrency.
 <blockquote>
-The <strong>HIGH</strong> database service provides the maximum amount of resources for a query, this also means the number of concurrent queries you can run in this service will not be as much as the other services.<br><br>
+The <strong>HIGH</strong> database service provides the maximum amount of CPU resources for a query, however this also means the number of concurrent queries you can run in this service will not be as much as the other services.
+The number of concurrent SQL statements that can be run in this service is 3, this number is independent of the number of CPUs in your database.
+<br><br>
 The <strong>MEDIUM</strong> database service provides multiple compute and IO resources for a query.
-This service also provides more concurrency compared to the HIGH database service. <br><br>
+This service provides more concurrency compared to the HIGH database service.
+The number of concurrent SQL statements that can be run in this service depends on the number of CPUs in your database and scales linearly with the number of CPUs.
+<br><br>

-The <strong>LOW</strong>  database service provides the least amount of resources for a query, this also means the number of concurrent queries you can run in this service will  be higher than the other services. <br>
+The <strong>LOW</strong> database service provides the least amount of resources for a query, this also means the number of concurrent queries you can run in this service will  be higher than the other services. <br> The number of concurrent SQL statements that can be run in this service is twice the number of CPUs in your database.
 </blockquote>
 As a user you need to pick the database service based on your performance and concurrency requirements.

-The lab will use the LOW and HIGH database services to understand the performance differences between them.
-The demo will run queries on sample data sets provided out of the box with ADW.
+The lab will use a HIGH database service to understand the performance and will demo queries on sample data sets provided out of the box with ADW.
 ADW provides the Oracle Sales History sample schema and the Star Schema Benchmark (SSB) data set, these data sets are in the SH and SSB schemas respectively.

 You will run queries on the SSB data set which is a 1TB data set with one fact table with around 6 billion rows, and several dimension tables.